bachelor-2014/report/v2/scanning.md

 Each image is run both on the BeagleBone Black on EvoBot and on a reference laptop computer, allowing us to assess the feasibility of the algorithm being used both in the current setup and in a setup with a more powerful computer.
+The reference computer has 16GB of ram and a dual core Intel i5-3320M CPU @ 2.60Ghz
+- 3.3Ghz.

 ### Resulting images
 For the experiments we have two different scenes of which we have grabbed a